Image Optimization for a Faster Framer Website

 • A balance between compression and quality, ensuring images still look crisp on high-resolution screens.

-A well-optimised image strategy helped Formula Bot achieve an “A+” Google Lighthouse rating, demonstrating how proper compression directly boosts performance metrics.
+A well-optimized image strategy helped Formula Bot achieve an “A+” Google Lighthouse rating, demonstrating how proper compression directly boosts performance metrics.

-Additionally, PageSpeed Insights confirms that compressed images significantly improve site load times, which in turn enhances speed optimisation.
+Additionally, PageSpeed Insights confirms that compressed images significantly improve site load times, which in turn enhances speed optimization.

 Framer websites benefit from structured file management, particularly when handling large numbers of assets.